 06 of 10

-One of the Top 5 Vancouver holiday attractions, the Santa Claus Parade features more than 60 marching bands, dance troupes, festive floats, and community groups, attracting more than 300,000 spectators along its route through downtown Vancouver.
-It comes to Vancouver in 2017 on Dec.
-3.
+One of the Top five Vancouver holiday attractions, the Santa Claus Parade features more than 60 marching bands, dance troupes, festive floats, and community groups and attracts more than 300,000 spectators along its route through downtown Vancouver each year.

 07 of 10